Woodland Owner Organizations

 Wisconsin Forestry Cooperatives

-There are currently two woodland owner cooperatives providing forestry services in Wisconsin.
-They provide a range of services to members, including land stewardship education, development of woodland management plans, sustainable harvesting, processing and marketing.
-Contact information and service areas for these cooperatives are presented below.
+There is currently one woodland owner cooperative providing forestry services in Wisconsin.
+It provides a range of services to members, including land stewardship education, development of woodland management plans, sustainable harvesting, processing and marketing.

 Partners in Forestry Landowner Cooperative (serving northeastern Wisconsin)